 Up the Odds of Achieving Your Social Media Goals with Paid Media

-It can feel that way as a social media manager.
-The good news is that more of the people (in fact, nearly all of the world’s professionals) you’re trying to reach are on LinkedIn.
+No doubt it's tough to reach the right audiences on social media.
+The good news is that more of the people (in fact, many of the world’s professionals) you’re trying to reach are on LinkedIn.
 And they’re engaging, with more likes, comments, and content shares.

 They’re also growing increasingly savvy to outdated digital marketing tactics.
 It’s great when people discover your content.
 But today, you need to combine an organic and paid presence to truly captivate your target audience.
 In other words, it’s no longer enough to focus on just paid or organic social.
 It’s not even enough to invest in both unless you integrate the two strategies.
 Organic is a flywheel for paid: Alone, they are powerful; together, they are unstoppable.

-As LinkedIn continues growing, now is the perfect time to get ahead of the curve and take advantage of this new social media strategy (while it’s still the hottest in town).
+As LinkedIn continues growing, now is the perfect time to get ahead of the curve and take advantage of this new social media strategy.

 Unlock Your Brand’s Potential on LinkedIn